 All employers are obliged to take out occupational injury insurance for their employees.
-Such insurance is taken out with private insurance companies and must provide full coverage regardless of whether the injury is anybody's fault.
+Such insurance is taken out with private insurance companies and must provide coverage for work-related injuries, regardless of whether the injury is anybody's fault.

 - injury and illness caused by accidents at work (occupational injury)

 - injury and illness deemed to be equivalent to occupational injury pursuant to the National Insurance Act

 - other injury and illness caused by exposure to harmful substances or work processes.